 “We at Building Hope are truly blessed that many of our industries top professionals are dedicated to our vision for a better world.
 It seems only fitting that we honor their philanthropic donation of time, money and expertise to our cause,” stated Andrew La Sala, Jr., President of the Building Hope Foundation.
 “We are also thrilled to be honoring our invited Veterans and two other charities for the first time making this a night to remember and a true Celebration of Hope.”

 The awards included the Philanthropists of the Year Award to Interstate Lakeland Lumber for their generous donations of materials and services on 2015 Building Hope projects.
 A new award, the Steven Berko Community Service Award, was established in part to the work of Steven Berko and his dog Dascha with the children at Sandy Hook Elementary School in the aftermath of that tragedy.
 There was moving tribute given by Karen King, a teacher at Sandy Hook Elementary on Mr. Berko and how his efforts helped these children deal with the anger and confusion of the events using his therapy dog.
-Mr. Berko is a member of the HBRA and the Building Hope boards.
+Mr. Berko is a member of the Building Hope board.

 The first Steven Berko Community Service awardees were Campbell Kinsman, a teenager from Ridgefield who started Bear Hug, a non-profit association that sends care packages and teddy bears to children of deployed military personnel, and Joe Kaliko, The Needs Clearing House, Inc., a 501(c)3 that provides a “clearing house” service free of charge, to facilitate the identification and matching of charitable needs with resources from other charitable organizations and individuals to meet those needs.